 This is a possibility and we’ll need to agree what to do depending on the circumstances.
 Zoom is normally a reliable platform but due to high demand we can discuss a preferred alternative.
 We can switch to phone if possible.
 If a session is unable to continue the fee is £30 after the first 10 minutes if we’ve had less than half a session or full price if we’ve had more than half.

 6. What to do at the end of a session?

 It’s worth noticing that usually you’d have the space of a car ride home to process after a session.
 Ending an online session can feel more abrupt.
 It’s worth planning what you’ll do after the session such as going out for your daily exercise, into the garden or doing a circuit of the house.
 Plan something for 10 minutes at the end of the session.

 Zoom is a recommended platform for online work as it has good security and data protection standards though no online platform is perfect and it worth checking that you are happy with zoom's terms and conditions.
 You may already be familiar with Zoom, if you aren’t it’s worth downloading the app in advance of the session.
-I’ll send you a link for the session to use.
-If there is another platform you prefer to use such Skype or WhatApps then let me know as long as you are happy with the level of security and their terms and conditions of use then we can try using them for sessions.
+I’ll send you a link for each session to use.
+If there is another platform you prefer to use such Skype then let me know as long as you are happy with the level of security and their terms and conditions of use then we can try using them for sessions.
 I also use an online platform called Bilateral base, which can be useful though not essential for online EMDR and has very good security.

 If you have any questions or concerns then please let me know.